 These are challenging times for those working in Higher Education and there is a lot of media coverage about potential changes.
-Delayed deadline dates for UCAS in 2021 and 2022 and the university experience for students are live issues.

 At BHASVIC we keep a close eye on current issues and the effects they might have on our students.